kevinychen/project-euler/README.md

 # Project Euler Java library and solutions

 Java programs for [Project Euler](https://projecteuler.net).
 Every solution satisfies the one-minute rule.
 Most solutions complete in less than a few seconds.

 To keep with the spirit of Project Euler, each solution after the first 100 problems is encrypted with its corresponding answer.
+They can be decrypted with the [setup steps below](#one-time-setup).

 | Level | Problems                            | Total time to run 25 solutions |
 |-------|-------------------------------------|--------------------------------|